5/16/2024

 Conference Operator

-There are no more phone questions at this time.
-So I hand the conference back to the speakers for any written questions and closing comments.
+There are no more phone questions at this time, so I hand the conference back to the speakers for any written questions and closing comments.

 speaker

-Lars Korneljusson
+Lars Corneliuson

-CEO, Nordic
+CEO, Ferro Nordic

 speaker